zbuzzeo/pizzaria/README.md

 ###The Layout
 This site will have six sections:

-I.     Header
+1. Header
-II.
-Today's Special
+2. Today's Special
-III.
-Menu
+3. Menu
-IV.
-Subscribe
+4. Subscribe
-V.     Visit
+5. Visit
-VI.
-Footer
+6. Footer